winterbe/challenge/README.md

-### Challenge
+# Challenge

-Just a few programming challenges I solved by my own for the sake of fun.
+Just a few random programming challenges I solved by my own.

+> For the sake of fun.

 ### Howto